 Kent never knows what he’ll find around here.
 I made a double batch of yogurt cheese last week so I could try some of the recipes in the most recent Wise Traditions Journal.
+More recently I'll make it sometimes when we end up with extra raw milk for whatever reason.
 For the bigger batch I needed my cheese to hang up higher than normal to drain, and this is what I came up with…hanging it from the dining room light.
 Classy, don’t you think?
 (Skip right to the ideas below if you're in a hurry…)

 Read a few short excerpts from the article, “Growing Wise Kids – Enjoying Little Miss Muffet’s Curds and Whey”: